ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

           restat = true

     rspfile  [string with substitutions]
-        Valid for: all tools (optional)
+        Valid for: all tools except "action" (optional)

         Name of the response file.
 If empty, no response file will be used.
 See "rspfile_content".

     rspfile_content  [string with substitutions]
-        Valid for: all tools (required when "rspfile" is specified)
+        Valid for: all tools except "action" (required when "rspfile" is used)

         The contents to be written to the response file.
 This may include all or part of the command to send to the tool which allows you to get